 “Remove everything from the waist up and put on a robe, opening in the front.
 Place your belongings in a locker and make sure to take the key with you.”

-Securing my robe, I walked out into the pleasantly decorated waiting room.
+Securing my faded grey robe, I walked out into the pleasantly decorated waiting room.
 There were comfortable chairs, tables with magazines, and a coffee maker with a variety of coffee, tea and a tin of cookies.
 Four other women were waiting their turn, flipping through magazines or simply resting, arms folded protectively across their breasts.
-One woman wore a distraught look meaning “Please, not again!”
+One woman wore a distraught look, hear eyes terrified and pleading “Please, not again!”

 I made myself a cup of decaf, choosing a delicate butter cookie as well.
 I sat and reflected on the number of times I’ve waited in this room.
-Once a year for the past 17 years I’ve made this dreaded trek, making promises and testaments with God which always proved to be unnecessary .. so far.
+Once a year for the past 17 years I’ve made this dreaded trek, making outlandish promises and bargains with God which always proved to be superfluous … so far.

-After about ten minutes, a perky brunette in cornflower blue scrubs and matching Crocs came in the room and called out “Mrs. Thompson?”
-I rose and the brunette continued, “Hi.
+After about ten minutes, a perky brunette in carnation pink scrubs and matching Crocs came in the room and called out “Mrs. Thompson?”
+I rose from my seat and the brunette continued, “Hi.
 I’m Kelly, your radiology technician.
 I’ll be doing your mammogram today.
 Just follow me and we’ll be done in no time.”

-“Take a deep breath, Mrs. Thompson.
-Hold it, keep holding .. now breath.”
+“Take a deep breath and don’t move, Mrs. Thompson.
+Hold it, hold it, keep holding … now breath.”
 Kelly emerges from her protective booth and we repeat the process on the left side.

 “Ok, we’re all done.
 Have a seat in the waiting room while the doctor looks over the images.”